 The basic tool of BCM is the Business Continuity Plan (BCP), as the output of the first sequential managerial function of BCM.
 BCP builds bridges between where we are (the current condition protection of infrastructure functionality) and where we want to go (the level of protection we intend to achieve).

-The crisis legislation requires placing many duties upon the entities of commercial and economic sphere (including entities of critical infrastructure) regarding planning and preparation for case of an emergency situation and, in particular, their solutions.
-These are specifically:
+The crisis legislation requires placing many duties upon the entities of commercial and economic sphere (including entities of critical infrastructure) regarding planning methodology in the area of public administration crisis management, such as Government Continuity Management (GCM).